 The Birdcage was the brainchild of designer Janet Campbell, a native of Nottingham.
-On leaving college she spent some time working for other people in the fashion business in London, where she formulated the plan to open her own shop.
-Upon her return home in 1965, she gave herself a week to find a suitable property for the new venture and with the help of her friend Paul Smith quickly found the ideal location in an old tailors shop at the end of Bridlesmith Gate, paying twenty pounds a week for a six-month lease.
+After leaving college she spent some time working for other people in the fashion business in London, where she formulated the plan to open her own shop.
+Upon her return home in 1965, she gave herself a week to find a suitable property for the new venture, and with the help of her friend Paul Smith, quickly found the ideal location in an old tailors shop at the end of Bridlesmith Gate, paying twenty pounds a week for a six-month lease.
 The shop became an instant success, with a queue of people three rows deep outside on the opening day admiring the window display by Smith.
-A year later in 1966, Janet Campbell expanded the business, moving the machinists from the first floor of the building to make way for a menswear department which she asked Paul to run, he in turn travelled to London to source labels which were previously unknown outside the city and over the next four years built up an extensive customer base for the boutique throughout the midlands until 1970 when he made his departure from The Birdcage to open his own shop, and the rest as they say is history.
+A year later in 1966, Janet Campbell expanded the business, moving the machinists from the first floor of the building to make way for a menswear department which she asked Paul to run, he in turn travelled to London to source labels which were previously unknown outside the city, and over the next four years built up an extensive customer base for the boutique throughout the midlands, until 1970, when he made his departure from The Birdcage to open his own shop, and the rest as they say is history.

 The staff of The Birdcage in Nottingham 1966: Ian Longdon, Paul Smith and Valerie Longdon.
 They're wearing graphic t-shirts, a new phenomenon sold through mail-order by the satirical magazine Private Eye.
 The shirts were designed by Nottingham art student Dave Humby.

-The current collection of Liberty's classic Tana Lawn prints as worn by Paul Smith in the final photograph can be found here.
-'Hello, My Name Is Paul Smith' a major exhibition celebrating the career of the designer which spans a forty year period runs at The Design Museum from the 15th of November 2013-9th March 2014.
-Further details can be found on The Paul Smith blog here.
-'Hello, My Name Is Paul Smith-Fashion And Other Stories' the accompanying book to the exhibition is available to preview and purchase here.
-Roxy Threads original Northern Soul Oxford Bags here. you'll find an extremely rare example of an original dress from the Birdcage Boutique circa 1966 here.
-And finally, view an interview with Janet Campbell owner of The Birdcage on the 2016 BBC Documentary Living in '66―Robert Lindsay Remembers which I contributed to here.
+All relevant Birdcage Boutique information and images sourced and scanned by Sweet Jane from Boutique―a '60s cultural phenomenon by Marnie Fogg, published by Mitchell Beazley, 2003.
+Except for the final photo of the Birdcage Boutique letterpress print block which is courtesy of SeaSunshine99 on Ebay.
+Additional location information regarding the Paul Smith photograph provided courtesy of Robert Orbach formerly of I Was Lord Kitchener's Valet.
+View the current collection of Liberty's classic Tana Lawn prints as worn by Paul Smith in the final photograph.
+Discover more about 'Hello, My Name Is Paul Smith' a major exhibition celebrating the career of the designer which spans a forty year period―at The Design Museum from the 15th of November 2013-9th March 2014.
+Read 'Hello, My Name Is Paul Smith-Fashion And Other Stories' the accompanying book to the exhibition.
+View an example of original Northern Soul Oxford Bags made by Roxy Threads.
+Plus, an extremely rare example of an original dress from the Birdcage Boutique circa 1966.
+And finally, view an interview with Janet Campbell, owner of The Birdcage via the excellent 2016 BBC Documentary Series, Living in '66―Robert Lindsay Remembers, which I was pleased to contribute to here.